RA-L Information for Associate Editors

 Your action is started when a manuscript is assigned to you (day 0).
 This will happen in most cases by automatic assignment based on keyword matching.

 Selecting appropriate reviewers is critical in order to have a quality and timely review process.
-Candidate reviewers may include leading researchers in the research area, colleagues who are familiar with the topic, authors of papers on the reference list, authors of relevant papers that have been previously presented at ICRA or in other high-profile journals and conferences.
+Candidate reviewers may include leading researchers in the research area, colleagues who are familiar with the topic, authors of papers on the reference list, authors of relevant papers that have been previously published at RA-L, ICRA, IROS, CASE or in other high-profile journals and conferences.

 A good mix of senior and junior reviewers is desirable as they provide reviews from different perspectives and at different levels of detail.
 A mix of reviewers from different geographical regions is also desirable.